lit777/HtDP/README.md

 # HtDP
 Welcome to the HtDP repository!
-This repository contains the R and Rcpp code to reproduce the results in the paper "Dirichelt Process Mixture Models using Matrix-Generalized Half-t Distribution".
+This repository contains the R & Rcpp code to reproduce the results in the paper "Dirichelt Process Mixture Models using Matrix-Generalized Half-t Distribution".

-To get started, navigate to the code folder and run the code_modeling.R file.
-All the analyses are performed sequentially, so you can easily reproduce the results from the paper.

-The repository includes the following files:

-code_modeling.R: R script to run all the analyses HtDP_functions.R: R functions used in the analyses HtDP_functions.cpp: Rcpp functions used in the analyses
-data: contains the datasets used in the analyses
+To run the code, please do the following:

+1. Clone the repository to your local machine
+2. Navigate to the 'code' folder
+3. Run the 'code_modeling.R' file.
+This will execute all the analyses sequentially.
+Please note that the code is written in R and Rcpp, so you will need to have these installed on your machine in order to run the code.
+Also, make sure you have the necessary packages installed before running the code.

-If you have any questions or issues, please feel free to open an issue or contact us directly.
-We hope you find this repository useful and enjoy reproducing the results!
+We hope you find the code and results in this repository useful.
+If you have any questions or feedback, please feel free to open an issue on this repository or contact us directly.

+Thank you for visiting HtDP!